neiljbrown/brighttalk-channel-reporting-api-client/readme.md

 1) Extend your application's build script to declare a compile-time dependency on the API client JAR - brighttalk-channel-reporting-api-client-{release}.jar.
 Also add the API client's runtime dependencies (see above).

-2) Copy the API client environment specific property files (brighttalk-channel-reporting-api-client-*.properties) included in the binary distribution to your project, in a folder (e.g. src/main/resources) that will get deployed with your app and included on the classpath.
+2) Configure the API client for each of your environments (e.g. stage and production) by creating environment specific property files, following the naming convention brighttalk-channel-reporting-api-client-{environment}.properties, in a folder (e.g. src/main/resources) that will get deployed with your app and included on the classpath.
+Example property files are included in the binary distribution of the project.

 3) Tailor the API client environment specific properties.
 Currently, the only essential change you need to make is to re-configure the API credentials for your BrightTALK Channel(s), by setting the value of the `apiUser.*` properties.